 Getting there from Sliema: Take the ferry from Sliema to Valletta or buses 13,14,15 or 16.
-From Valletta’s bus terminal, take bus number 74 and get off at the Grotto bus stop.
+From Valletta’s bus terminal, take bus number 74 and get off at the Panorama bus stop.

 Tip #2: Don’t miss the Blue Grotto’s viewpoint where you can feast on the iconic picture-perfect views of the main (and tallest) arch.
-It’s located next to the bus station called Panorama, which is one stop before Grotto on bus number 74.
-You can either get off the bus there and continue downhill towards the ticket office or climb back up after taking the boat tour.
+It’s located not too far from the bus stop.
+You can either take your photo (and take in the views) and continue downhill towards the ticket office or climb back up after taking the boat tour.

 The colorful boats and the tranquility of the fishing village of Marsaxlokk (pronounced Marsashlok) have made it one of my most favorites places in Malta.